Jill Adams

-Jill Adams (22 July 1930 – 13 May 2008) was an English actress, artist and fashion model.
+Jill Adams (born Jillian Mary Marguerite Siggins; 22 July 1930 – 13 May 2008) was an English actress, artist and fashion model.
 She featured or starred in over 25 films during the 1950s and 1960s.

 Early life

-Jill Adams was born Jill Siggins in London in 1930, the daughter of the silent-screen actress Molly Adair (real name Mary Marguerite Potter).
+Adams was born in London in 1930, the daughter of the silent-screen actress Molly Adair (real name Mary Marguerite Potter).
 Jill's New Zealand-born father, Arthur James Siggins, had met the Irish-American Adair when she was on location filming The Blue Lagoon (1923).
-Siggins, a former member of the British South Africa Police and an expert animal handler, worked on the film The Four Feathers (1921), and later wrote a book about the experience, Shooting with Rifle and Camera.
+Siggins, a former member of the British South Africa Police and an expert animal handler, worked on the film The Four Feathers (1921) and later wrote a book about the experience, Shooting with Rifle and Camera.

 Jill was one of four children.
-When she was six years old, Jill moved to Wales where she continued her education, after which she worked for four years on a farm.
-Her ambition was to become an artist, and she moved to London to pursue that career, taking work as a sales assistant, secretary, and window dresser.
+When she was six years old, Jill moved to Wales, where she continued her education, after which she worked for four years on a farm.
+Her ambition was to become an artist, and she moved to London to pursue that career, working as a sales assistant, secretary, and window dresser.
 After working as a window dresser, by 1944 Adams was an assistant artist at Mr & Mrs Jones, a department store, where she was required to attend fashion shows and sketch the clothes.
-One day a model failed to arrive, and Adams, found to be the perfect size, stepped in, thus beginning her modelling career, which included a flag-hoisting recruitment poster for the Women's Royal Naval Service.
-During her modelling days she was 'discovered' and began an acting career that spanned two decades.
+One day, a model failed to arrive, and Adams, found to be the perfect size, stepped in, thus beginning her modelling career, which included a flag-hoisting recruitment poster for the Women's Royal Naval Service.
+During her modelling days, she was "discovered" and began an acting career that spanned two decades.